 Air Guitar Move #5: Using costs and margins as proxies for value to set price

-We once saw a pricing analyst at a large Fortune 500 owned stationary supplies company going through margin data by SKU or line item and reducing the prices where the margins appeared “too high”.
+We once saw a pricing analyst at a large Fortune 500-owned stationery supplies company going through margin data by SKU or line item, and reducing the prices where the margins appeared “too high”.
 He thought that since the category margin was around 40%, seeing a single product with a gross margin of 50% must mean the product is priced too high and won’t sell.

 No, you can’t make this stuff up.

-We regularly see executives ask for the costs of a product to then allow them to set a price for a tender or a quote to a customer.
-I’ve seen a senior sales director of a transport company openly exclaim “How can you set your price if you don’t know your cost”?
-By relying on margins to be a proxy for value you:
+We regularly see executives asking for the costs of a product so they can then set a price for a tender or a quote to a customer.
+I’ve seen a senior sales director of a transport company openly exclaim “How can you set your price if you don’t know your cost?”
+By relying on margins to be a proxy for value you.

-Don’t miss the opportunity to test the market, segment customers based on what they value and in many cases, you create a self-induced commoditisation of what could have been great value to a customer.
+If you don’t test the market and segment customers based on what they value, in many cases you create a self-induced commoditisation of what could have been great value to a customer.

 People mentally “anchor” to the first number they see.
 Subsequent pricing decisions are influenced by your costs, thereby denying you the chance to discover greater price points and increase margins.

 Remove all visibility of costs from the system.
-Controversial but you won’t look back.
+This may appear controversial, but you won’t look back.
 It will create a pricing discipline built on principles and structure.
 Will we lose money?
-No because the decision to sell is independent of the decision to set price.
+No–because the decision to sell is independent of the decision to set price.

-Of course, you need to measure margins and review costs weekly and monthly but these relate to business model and supply chain issues not price setting strategies and tactics.
-On that note, I like to ensure that all margins are analysed at the SKU level and then consolidated up to sub category and category level.
-At this category level, it is good to review margins by unique customer or sold to party.
-It always reveals some interesting accounting anomalies and issues with costing that further support the idea that system costs are not a great way to set prices to maximise profitability.
+Of course, you need to measure margins and review costs weekly and monthly–but these relate to business model and supply chain issues, not price setting strategies and tactics.
+It’s crucial to ensure that all margins are analysed at the SKU level and then consolidated up to sub-category and category level.
+At the category level, it’s important to review margins by unique customer or sold-to party.
+This always reveals some interesting accounting anomalies and issues with costing.
+It also further supports the idea that system costs are not a great way to set prices, if you’re aiming to maximise profitability.

-Air Guitar Move #6: Issue of blanket 5% price increase letters to customers with 28 days’ notice.
+Air Guitar Move #6: Issue blanket 5% price increase letters to customers with 28 days’ notice.

-When sales team start creating pricing schemes such as price over rides and rebates to dilute the price increase or render it void to the customer the result can often mean taking a price increase means margins and earnings decline.
-The new reality of pricing is that the margin expansion is being won at the line item level.
-This means decision at category or customer segment is too blunt an instrument to navigate the value vs price landscape.
+When sales team start creating pricing schemes such as price overrides and rebates to dilute the price increase (or render it void to the customer), the result can often mean taking a price increase that leads to margin and earnings decline.
+The new reality of pricing is that margin expansion is being won at the line item level.
+This means decisions at the category or customer segment level are too ineffective for navigating the value vs. price landscape.

 Your next price increase needs to optimise prices by products and discounts by customer.

 This is a complex piece of work.
 The work to analyse your customers and products can generate an additional point of margin.
-If you have revenues of $400M that is $4.0M EBIT.
+If you have revenues of $400M, that translates into $4.0M EBIT.
 If your average EBIT margins are 10%, that is equivalent to winning a $40M account.
-The business case can then be made to provide the relevant investment and focus in managing your next price increase at a more detailed level.
+The business case can then be made to provide the relevant investment and focus in order to manage your next price increase at a more detailed level.

-The other key price here is to ensure your customer shave awareness of the potential for price increases that are aligned to their stock turnover ratio.
+The other key price here is to ensure your customers have awareness of the potential for price increases that are aligned to their stock turnover ratio.
 In other words, if they have a stock turnover ratio of 2 you need to provide ideally 4-6 months’ notice.
-If their stock turnover is 4 then maybe 2-3 months’ notice is fine.
-Rarely do your customers have stock turn over ratios of 12 so somebody loses when short notice is given and this in some part creates resistance to price increases.
+If their stock turnover is 4 then 2-3 months’ notice is likely fine.
+Rarely do your customers have stock turnover ratios of 12, so somebody always loses when short notice is given–and this in some part creates resistance to price increases.

 Air Guitar move #7 No dedicated, trained and appropriately resourced pricing team

-In companies turning over $10M revenue annually and companies turning over $10B revenues annually ( and companies with revenues in between these numbers) I see pricing being done on an ad hoc by a whole raft of people who are doing it part time in addition to their day job.
+In companies turning over $10M revenue annually—and companies turning over $10B revenues annually (and companies in between)—pricing is often set on an ad hoc basis by a whole raft of people who are doing the work part time in addition to their day job.

-It might be a commercial manager who handles month end reporting doubling up to manage the pricing analysis for a major tender or bid.
-Another common scenario is the sales director is the quasi pricing manager overseeing all deals, prices and deciding the economics without any further oversight and having their incentives paid on winning deals and hitting KPI targets.
+It might be a commercial manager who handles month-end reporting and who doubles up to manage the pricing analysis for a major tender or bid.
+Another common scenario is the sales director acting as the quasi pricing manager overseeing all deals, prices and deciding the economics without any further oversight–and having their incentives paid based on winning deals and hitting KPI targets.

 This drives behaviours which may be at odds with optimal pricing.
-When you are required to manage multiple areas of responsibility you get good at these after a period of time but you usually don’t become great or outstanding.
+When you are required to manage multiple areas of responsibility you excel after a period of time–but you usually don’t become great or outstanding.
 Experience shows that having specialist heavy hitters on your team is far more effective than having a group of generalist all-rounders.

-Detailed mapping of current process is required, stakeholder engagement is needed, and the charter + remit of the pricing team needs to be agreed in advance of the team coming on board.
-The existing team members need to feel a sense of ownership and accountability to the success of the pricing team not resent its presence.
+Detailed mapping of current process is required, stakeholder engagement is needed, and the charter and remit of the pricing team needs to be agreed on in advance of the team coming on board.
+The existing team members need to feel a sense of ownership and accountability to the success of the pricing team–not resent its presence.

-The establishment of a pricing mastermind or advisory board is also recommended to ensure the lines of communication remain open across many fronts within the business.
-Pricing management is an information heavy function with information use by date measured in hours and minutes not days and weeks.
-For this reason, one pricing manager and analyst is required at a minimum and an additional analyst for every $50-$100M in revenues under management.
+The establishment of a pricing mastermind or advisory board is also recommended, to ensure the lines of communication remain open across many fronts within the business.
+Pricing management is an information- heavy function with information “use-by” date measured in hours and minutes–not days and weeks.
+For this reason, one pricing manager and analyst is required at a minimum, and an additional analyst is needed for every $50-$100M in revenues under management.

 How many other pricing air guitar moves are out there?
-I know there could be a dozen more.
+There could be a dozen more.

-Here are the air guitar details.
-Be warned.
-Not for those who take themselves too seriously.
+Here are the air guitar details: Be warned—it’s not for those who take themselves too seriously.